jmacglashan/decisions_and_dragons/content/posts/why_does_the_policy_gradient_include_log_prob.md

 draft = false
 +++

 Actually, it doesn't!
-What you're probably thinking of is the [REINFORCE](https://people.cs.umass.edu/~barto/courses/cs687/williams92simple.pdf) *esitmate* of the policy gradient.
+What you're probably thinking of is the [REINFORCE](https://people.cs.umass.edu/~barto/courses/cs687/williams92simple.pdf) *estimate* of the policy gradient.
 How we derive the REINFORCE estimate you're familiar with and *why* we use it is something I found to be poorly explained in literature.
 Fortunately, it is not a hard concept to learn!<!--more-->

 The log probability term emerges because REINFORCE uses a trick to make the policy gradient look like an expected value over the gradient, and the log probability serves as an importance sampling correction for this alternative expression.
 We use this trick because we'd like to use the actions the agent takes to estimate the gradient, but the analytic gradient would require us to observe the outcomes of alls actions, including the ones the agent didn't take.